MidnattLantern/hidoc/README.md

 - HiDoc use icons borrowed from Font Awesome.
 - Installment of Font Awesome is a string inside `public > index.html`

+Axios and API request:
+---
+- In the Heroku app for the API, there are two client origins with link to the front-end URL.
+- Axios is used to link the frontend and backend.
+In terminal:
+`npm install axios`

 Deployment
 ===